New Century Party

 • Recruit and train providers with scholarships, SCC support, and expanded scopes.

-• Funded through a Universal Health Levy (UHL) on payroll for employers and workers.
+• Funded through a Universal Health Levy (UHL) replacing existing private insurance.

 04